PeterBear0909/nasal_ELVC/index.md

 * SpeechBertScore ↑

 ## Experimental Results
-The CER and SER for NEL speech are 90.8% and 89.5%, respectively.
-The CER and SER of the zero-shot VC-processed NEL speech of the pretrained Seed-VC model are 92.3% and 84.8%, respectively.
+We evaluate the performance of VTN-VC on both CEL-to-NL and NEL-to-NL conversion, highlighting how the acoustic differences between CEL and NEL speech influence model behavior.
+To further analyze the characteristics of sNEL speech, we synthesized it using Mel-spectrogram and WavLM features, and examined their effectiveness in reconstructing the key resonant regions of NEL speech.
+We also compare VTN-VC and ETN-VC on the NEL-to-NL task to assess the impact of different training strategies and feature representations.

-The following presents the results of NEL speech processed by the VTN-VC and ETN-VC models.
+The baseline CER and SER for unprocessed NEL speech are 90.8% and 89.5%, respectively, while the zero-shot Seed-VC model achieves 92.3% and 84.8%.
+The following presents the results of NEL speech converted by the VTN-VC and ETN-VC models.

 * Table.
 I. Objective evaluation results of VTN-VC models using different features on CEL-to-NL and NEL-to-NL conversion tasks. ↑ means the higher the better, while ↓ means the lower the better.
 ![vtn-r](figure/VTN-result.png)